 Luke references Isaiah to say the sword would be what numbers Jesus with the transgressors.3 If this is indeed what the swords were for, then the logical question we must ask is “do we really want to use this verse to defend weapon ownership”?
 The definition of a transgressor is to “violate a law, command, moral code, etc.; offend; sin.”
 Do we want to be numbered with transgressors?
 Do we want to look like a lawbreaker?
 Do we want to look like a sinner?
 Do we want to not look like Jesus?

 Jesus Commands Buying Tools of Death?

 If Jesus had intended the swords to be used to defend themselves, the twelve disciples would need more than two.
 In the following verse (v38) the disciples show Jesus two swords and he replies, “That’s enough!”
-Surely two swords is insufficient to defend thirteen men.
-Jesus wasn’t the first or the last messiah figure to come on the scene, and all of them were known for being violent revolutionaries.
+Surely two swords are insufficient to defend thirteen men.4 Jesus wasn’t the first or the last messiah figure to come on the scene, and all of them were known for being violent revolutionaries.
 Two swords were sufficient to make Jesus appear as, and ultimately to be crucified as, a political transgressor.

 We could stop there but the majority of theologians don’t even interpret these verses in this way.